shogunxam/dualmonitortool/README.txt

 --------------

-If you wish DMT to fully work when you have windows from applications that have been 'Run as Administartor', then you will also need to start DMT with 'Run as Administrator'.
+If you wish DMT to fully work when you have windows from applications that have been 'Run as Administrator', then you will also need to start DMT with 'Run as Administrator'.